 |The Wealth Index is based on a number of indicators of affluence including average household income and average net worth, but it also includes the value of material possessions and resources.
 It represents the wealth of the area relative to the national level.
 Values above or below 100 represent above-average wealth or below-average wealth compared to the national level.|

-These new demographic attributes are availiable for cities, Counties / Independent Cities, ZIP Codes and even neighborhoods (Census Blocks) when you search by a specific Nevada address.
+These new demographic attributes are availiable for Neighborhoods, Cities, Counties / Independent Cities, and ZIP Codes.

 |Median Household Income||$57,327|

 |Owner Occupied HU||127,266 (47.7%)|

 |Housing Affordability Index3||105|